 The Goal Strength defines how much motion from an animation system gets applied.

-A Goal value of 1.0 means no soft body simulation, the object act like any regular animated object, (the vertex keeps at its original position).
+A Goal value of 1.0 means no soft body simulation, the object act like any regular animated object (i.e. the vertex is kept at its original position).
 When setting Goal to 0.0 (or no goal), the vertex is only influenced by physical laws according to soft body simulation.

 By setting goal values between 0.0 and 1.0, you can blend between having the object affected only by the animation system, and having the object affected only by the soft body effect.